Sudan: What the 'gold of the Grandmothers' Symbolizes | LatestLY

 "Gold is more than just a precious metal in Sudan," explains Larissa-Diana Fuhrmann, who curated the show with her Sudanese colleague Rahiem Shadad.

 Gold is a highly-charged symbol in the African country, representing family tradition and identity.
-Husbands give their wives gold, that they can then pass on for several generations.
+Husbands give their wives gold, which they can then pass on for several generations.

-"If a woman has sold her gold, then her life has reached a low point," Larissa-Diana Fuhrmann adds.
-In other words, those for whom misfortune is inescapable.
+"If a woman has sold her gold, then her life has reached a low point," Fuhrmann adds.
+In other words, these are the people for whom misfortune is inescapable.

 Sudan has sold its gold